roger-castaldo/BPMNEngine/README.md

 # Internal Conditions

-Using bpmn:extensionElements inside a bpmn:sequenceFlow you can specify conditions to be analyzed based on process variables and some basic comparisons by using a conditionSet xml tag with the following components inside.
+Using bpmn:extensionElements inside a (bpmn:sequenceFlow,bpmn:process,bpmn:startEvent) you can specify conditions to be analyzed based on process variables and some basic comparisons by using a conditionSet xml tag with the following components inside.

 ## Comparison Components